con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	'gag par byed] VM; 'gags par byed NyiGyu
 >> 	yul dang ldan] NyiGyu; yid dang ldan VM

-Being object-free by means of all perceptions,[^138-1]
+Abiding object-free through all perceptions,[^138-1]
 With consciousness as object, with cessation,
-Holding all beings as objects of his mind,
+With every being the object of his mind,
 His knowledge being the mind of all the buddhas, (138)

 [^138-1]: According to Vilāsavajra, the words 'all perceptions' (*sarvasaṃjñā*) refer to certain forms of mundane meditative concentration.
 Through these meditations, Mañjuśrī enters a state of objectless awareness.